xe-nvdk/follow-the-money/README.md

 ## Thanks Wave

-If somebody of Wave is reading this, I want to say you, thank you.
-You're create a great service for Small Business.
+If somebody of Wave is reading this, I want to say, thank you.
+You created a great service for Small Business.